Stevia plant is a small, sweet, leafy herb of South American origin.

 Photo courtesy: Grabiela Ruellan

-Stevia plant grows 2-4 feet in height with slender, branched stems, and flourishes well all over temperate, and some parts of tropical regions.
-It is being cultivated as commercial crop in Japan, China, Thailand, Paraguay, and Brazil.
+Stevia plant grows 2-4 feet in height with slender, branched stems, and flourishes well all over the temperate, and some parts of tropical regions.
+It is being cultivated on a commercial scale in Japan, China, Thailand, Paraguay, and Brazil.
 Today, China is the leading exporter of stevia products.

 |Stevia plant (Stevia rebaudiana).|

-Almost all the parts of the plant tastes sweet; however, the sweet glycosides are typically concentrated in its dark-green serrated leaves.
+Almost all the parts of the plant taste sweet; however, the sweet glycosides are typically concentrated in its dark green serrated leaves.
 The Guarani Indians of Paraguay have used its leaves to sweeten drinks and foods, and employed in various traditional medicines.
 In the modern times, it is used in foods in many parts India, East Asian regions, and South American countries.

 Stevia herb parts are very low in calories.
 Parts by parts, its dry leaves possess roughly 40 times more sweetness than sugar.
 This sweetness quality in stevia is due to several glycoside compounds including stevioside, steviolbioside, rebaudiosides A-E, and dulcoside.

 Furtehr, stevia plant has many sterols and antioxidant compounds like triterpenes, flavonoids, and tannins.
-Some of flavonoid polyphenolic anti-oxidant phyto-chemicals present in stevia are kaempferol, quercetin, chlorogenic acid, caffeic acid, isoquercitrin, isosteviol…etc. Studies found that kaempferol can reduce risk of pancreatic cancer by 23% (American journal of epidemiology) .
+Some of the flavonoid polyphenolic anti-oxidant phytochemicals present in stevia are kaempferol, quercetin, chlorogenic acid, caffeic acid, isoquercitrin, iso-steviol, etc. Studies found that kaempferol can reduce the risk of pancreatic cancer by 23% (American Journal of Epidemiology) .

 Certain glycosides in stevia extract have been found to dilate blood vessels, increase sodium excretion, and urine output.
 In effect, stevia, at slightly higher doses than as sweetener, can help lower blood pressure.

-In addition, being a herb, stevia contain many vitals minerals, vitamins that are selectively absent in the artificial sweeteners.
+Further, being a herb, stevia contains many vitals minerals, vitamins that are selectively absent in the artificial sweeteners.